 - The learning curve for installations

-Bluehost web hosting company is recommended by WordPress.org as one “of the best and brightest of the hosting world”.
+Based on our survey, a reliable hosting provider is Bluehost.
+It is recommended by 99% of the blogging experts and WordPress.org named it as one “of the best and brightest of the hosting world”.

 The best (used by 99.9% of top bloggers) way to set up a blog with step-by-step instructions

-In this section we will offer you a step-by-step guide for creating your own web hosting account.
-All of the steps are followed up with adequate screenshots that will give you further understanding of what you need to do.
+As an example, we will show you how to launch a blog with Bluehost and all of the steps are followed up with adequate screenshots that will give you further understanding of what you need to do.

 Go to this link and you will go to the “Exclusive Offer” page reserved for our fans.
 Once you get there click on “Get Started Now”.